Swimming across a rushing river, sneaking down a dungeon corridor, scaling a treacherous Mountain

 slope—all sorts of movement play a key role in fantasy gaming Adventures

-The GM can summarize the adventurers’ movement without calculating exact distances or travel times: “You travel through the Forest
+The GM can summarize the adventurers’ movement without calculating exact distances or Travel

 and find the dungeon entrance late in the evening of the third day.”
 Even in a dungeon, particularly a large dungeon or a cave network, the GM can summarize movement between encounters: “After killing the Guardian